EdwardJTan/Oishi-Great-STSWENG/README.md

 # Oishi-Great-STSWENG
-This is the updated website as a requirement for STSWENG
+This branch will contain the updated format of the website which will be comprised of handlebars